google/tf-quant-finance/api_docs/tf_quant_finance/models/hjm/calibration_from_swaptions.md

 mean reversion rate, volatility and correlation parameters.
-The fifth and sixth elements contains the optimization status (whether the optimization algorithm succeeded in finding the optimal point based on the specified convergance criteria) and the number of iterations performed.
+The fifth and sixth elements contains the optimization status (whether the optimization algorithm succeeded in finding the optimal point based on the specified convergence criteria) and the number of iterations performed.